General Liability vs. Errors & Omissions Insurance for Home Inspectors

 General Liability and Errors and Omissions Insurance are both a type of Liability Insurance used by home inspectors.
 However, these two types of insurance protect you in different ways.

-Typical exclusions found in General Liability policies for home inspectors include Intangible Property (Computer data), Impaired Property (Loss of use) & Professional Services.
-E&O policies often have exclusions for Bodily Injury, Property Damage, Personal & Advertising Injury.
+Typical exclusions found in General Liability policies for home inspectors include Intangible Property (computer data), Impaired Property (loss of use), and Professional Services.

 Find Your State’s Requirements for Home Inspector Insurance

-Errors and Omissions insurance (or as it is called in the industry E & O Insurance) for home inspectors is by far the most utilized insurance for home inspectors.
+Errors and Omissions insurance (or as it is called in the industry E&O Insurance) for home inspectors is by far the most utilized insurance for home inspectors.
 A majority of claims come from a buyer stating the inspector missed something of importance during the inspection.
 Many buyers forget that a home inspection is just a visual inspection at that specific moment in time and feel the inspector should have foreseen, for example, the hot water heater going out or the presence of water intrusion behind the drywall.

 Errors & Omissions insurance is there to protect an inspector in the case of the buyer feeling something was missed, along with actual, accidental oversight.
 With so many areas inspectors are expected to cover during the course of a home inspection, it is natural that oversight can and does occur.

-General Liability Insurance for Home Inspectors
+What Does General Liability Insurance Cover for Home Inspectors?

 General Liability is fairly standard insurance for home inspectors.
 GL insurance is there to cover the bodily injury and property damage.
 For example, if an inspector were to fall through an attic or a young child climbs the inspector’s ladder and subsequently breaks their arm from falling.